snapframework/snap-website/blogdata/content/2012/12/9/heist-0.10-released.md

 it allows for much more expressiveness and power.

-However, we realized that a lot of the transformations could be done at load time and be preprocessed to an intermediate representation.
+However, we realized that a lot of the transformations could be done at load time and preprocessed to an intermediate representation.
 This consists of static ByteStrings interleaved with deferred dynamic computations that still give you the power of being able to access the web server's runtime monad.
 This "compiled splice" as we call it works quite a bit differently from the